multicom-toolbox/deepdist/README.md

 **(4) Configure DeepDist (required)**

-There are two ways to configure the system.
-One is to use `setup_msa.py` to configure it to take a multiple sequence alignment (MSA) as input to predict distance map.
-Another one is to use `setup_fasta.py` to configure it to take a single protein sequence in the FASTA format to predict distance map.
-You only need to run one script to configure the system. `setup_msa.py` requires downloading a package of about 110GB, which is much smaller than the 500 GB with `setup_fasta.py`.
-If you know how to generate your own MSA, it is better to use `setup_msa.py` to configure the system.
+Use `setup_msa.py` to configure DeepDist to take a multiple sequence alignment (MSA) as input to predict distance map. `setup_msa.py` requires downloading a package of about 110 GB

 ```
 Step 1:
-Option 1: python setup_msa.py    # download the light version (recommended)
+python setup_msa.py
-Option 2: python setup_fasta.py  # download the entire package including all the databases and tools for generating MSA and features

 Step 2:
 python configure.py